donnemartin/dev-setup/README.md

 **For your terminal customization to take full effect, quit and re-start the terminal**

-### Step 4: Run the .osx script
+### Step 4: Run the osx.sh script

 <p align="center">
   <img src="https://raw.githubusercontent.com/donnemartin/dev-setup-resources/master/res/osx.png">
   <br/>
 </p>

 When setting up a new Mac, you may want to set OS X defaults geared towards developers.
-The `.osx` script also configures common third-party apps such Sublime Text and Chrome.
+The `osx.sh` script also configures common third-party apps such Sublime Text and Chrome.

-**Note**: **I strongly encourage you read through the commented [.osx source file](https://github.com/donnemartin/dev-setup/blob/master/.osx) and tweak any settings based on your personal preferences.
+**Note**: **I strongly encourage you read through the commented [osx.sh source file](https://github.com/donnemartin/dev-setup/blob/master/osx.sh) and tweak any settings based on your personal preferences.
 The script defaults are intended for you to customize.**  For example, if you are not running an SSD you might want to change some of the settings listed in the SSD section.

 After synchronizing with the dev-setup repo through [Step 1: Run the bootstrap.sh script](#step-2-run-the-bootstrapsh-script), run the following script from your local dev-setup directory:

-    $ ./.osx
+    $ ./osx.sh

 **For your terminal customization to take full effect, quit and re-start the terminal.**